mek0124/PalinDrome/README.md

     bash run.sh
     ```

+    - This script is setup to convert all .ui files found in src/ to .py files before packaging.

     - This script is setup to automatically check for the `dist` and `build` folders for the project.
 If they do not exist, it will build the application down and launch it for you.

 ## Updating